istamendil/map-test-project/README.md

 # Map Test Project
 Project on Symfony with example of using Yandex Maps.
 After registration user can create application with description and coordinates.
 On main page all coordinates are shown on a map.
+Since application list can be pretty large map points are loaded with ObjectManager on frontend (Yandex API).
+It loads data from static /data.json file.
+Symfony on backend generates it with GenerateApplicationListFileCommand.

 ## Used
 1. Symfony Skeleton Pack (Console, Doctrine ORM, Security, Twig)